cargomedia/puppet-packages/README.md

 ```

-On master list certificates, sign correct one:
+On master list certificates, then pick correct one and sign it:
 ```bash
 puppet cert list
 puppet cert sign <cert-name>